EoghanDelaney/pands-project/README.md

 # Introduction
-The project brief was to investigate the Fishers Iris dataset using python.
+The project brief was to investigate the Fisher's Iris dataset using python.
-This project contains research, analysis and conclusions drawn from the well-known Fisher’s iris dataset.
+This project contains research, analysis and conclusions drawn from the well-known Fisher’s Iris dataset.
 Ronald Fisher was a British biologist and statistician who documented physical characteristics of three varieties of iris flowers – Iris Setosa, Iris Virginica & Iris Versicolor.
 The aim of this report is to determine if the physical characteristics of the iris flower can help determine the species of the plant, from the dataset using the python programming language.

 # Table of Content